 At the same time, the consumer experience will be significantly enhanced, led by the major brands across the hospitality and travel industries.
 As promising as these new solutions are for consumers, they threaten to add cost to the issuers, and be accompanied by envelopment of their brand and product into someone else's brand and experience.

 While traditional banking institutions should consider participating in solutions such as the new wallets and apps managed by others, they should not allow these solutions to become the only transaction channel to the customer, or a significant loss of customer relationship and relevance will likely occur.
 The traditional players should turn to solutions that focus on helping merchants grow sales, offer instant credit to qualified consumers, and exploit the availability of predictive, real-time analytics using payment and bank-owned data.

-Download the Payments Radar 10th edition to get an overview of Deloitte's key payments offerings that can help you improve the speed, cost, and efficiency of your payments organization and develop stronger value propositions for your customers:
+Download the Payments Radar 10th edition to get an overview of Deloitte's key payments offerings that can help you improve the speed, cost and efficiency of your payments organisation and develop stronger value propositions for your customers:

 2. B2B, vertical, and cross-industry growth